 #5 Balance Beam: Walk On a Line

-Balance is very difficult at this stage and following orders is even harder.
-This allows them to practice both.
+Balance is challenging at this stage, and following orders is even harder, which allows them to practice both.
 You can do this with a crack in your driveway or tape on the floor in your house.
 Practice walking along the "balance beam."
 Talk about trapeze artists at the circus or gymnasts in the Olympics.

 Other great games to play with the balance beam is jumping from one side to the other.
 As kids get more coordinated, you can add jumping along the line or even hopping on one foot.

 This game will be sure to add giggles, especially if the leader does silly things.
 Have your child follow you as you do everything from pretending to be a bird to running backward.
 Other great movements to have them mimic may include:

 - twirl like a ballerina

 #7 Tossing a Balloon

 Balloons are a ton of fun at all ages.
 When they are younger, you will find they are entertained as they learn to grasp it.
 They will be surprised at how easy it will bounce away with the slightest touch.
 Be sure to keep an eye on them in case it pops since the balloon can become a choking hazard.

 You can show them how to blow it away as well, which will help strengthen facial muscles, which is great for speech development.
 As they get older, you can play, "don't let the balloon touch the ground."